akruszewski/gibl/manuscript/chapter1.md

 X> ### Exercise 2
 X>
 X> Think about why people think that gold is valuable, or that money is valuable, or that currencies in online games are valuable?
-Also think about how this relates to the "proof of work" notion.
+Also, think about how this relates to the "proof of work" notion.

 ## 1.2.
 Encryption